Clutter-Robust Vision-Language-Action Models through Object-Centric and Geometry Grounding: Related Work

 \subsection{Vision-Language Models (VLMs) as high-level perception experts}

 Pretrained on internet-scale image-text data, VLMs demonstrate strong semantic understanding and generalization~\cite{qwen25-vl, qwen3-vl, gpt4_arxiv2024}.
-These strengths have driven a growing effort in robotics to employ VLMs as high-level perception modules that provide object-centric grounding and contextual reasoning for control policies.
+These strengths have driven a growing effort in robotics to employ VLMs as high-level perception and reasoning modules for control policies.

-A common paradigm is to structure perception and control hierarchically: a VLM operates at the top level to interpret scenes or language commands, while a low-level policy generates motor actions.
-AHA~\cite{aha_2024} and FailSafe~\cite{failsafe_2025} fine-tune VLMs to monitor robot behavior and detect execution failures, generating corrective actions that override base policy when necessary.
-HiRobot~\cite{hirobot_icml2025} employs a VLM to supervise long-horizon tasks, decomposing goals into substeps and providing planning or interventions into low-level VLA model via language prompts.
-While these systems enhance reliability, they require extensive fine-tuning of VLM on large-scale task-specific data.
-Importantly, they rely on external intervention instead of directly addressing the degraded visual grounding that often leads to VLA failure.
+Some recent works only employ VLMs as external monitors around an existing policy.
+AHA~\cite{aha_2024} and FailSafe~\cite{failsafe_2025} fine-tune VLMs to monitor robot behavior, detect failures, and generate corrective interventions that override a base policy when necessary.
+In these systems, the high-level VLM does not communicate continuously with the low-level policy, but intervenes externally only when failures are detected.
+While these systems enhance reliability, they require extensive task-specific VLM fine-tuning and rely on external intervention rather than directly improving the visual grounding of the underlying VLA policy.

-Other hierarchical approaches, such as HAMSTER~\cite{hamster_iclr2025}, MOKA~\cite{moka_rss2024}, ReKep~\cite{rekep_corl2025}, leverage VLMs to predict intermediate perceptual structures--affordance keypoints, trajectories, or symbolic constraints--that guide low-level control.
-These structured cues effectively improve interpretability and generalizability of the systems.
-However, they demand powerful VLMs (e.g., GPT-4V, GPT-4o~\cite{gpt4_arxiv2024}) or heavily fine-tuned models tailored to specific outputs, to produce fine-grained and precise cues, thereby hindering scalability and reproducibility.